rdtbk2bzys-wq/craigslist-cars-price-prediction/README.md

 ## Dataset

-The dataset contains information about used cars listed on Craigslist.
+The dataset contains information about used cars listed on Craigslist https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data

 Some of the main columns are: